anweiss/cddl/README.md

 [![crates.io](https://img.shields.io/crates/v/cddl.svg)](https://crates.io/crates/cddl) [![docs.rs](https://docs.rs/cddl/badge.svg)](https://docs.rs/cddl) [![Build Status](https://dev.azure.com/anweiss/cddl/_apis/build/status/cddl-CI?branchName=master)](https://dev.azure.com/anweiss/cddl/_build/latest?definitionId=1&branchName=master) [![codecov](https://codecov.io/gh/anweiss/cddl/branch/master/graph/badge.svg)](https://codecov.io/gh/anweiss/cddl)

-> This library is very much experimental and is being developed as a personal learning exercise for getting acquainted with Rust and about parsing in general.
+> This crate is very much experimental and is being developed as a personal learning exercise for getting acquainted with Rust and about parsing in general.
 It is far from complete.
 There are likely more performant and stable libraries out there for parsing CDDL.
 This one should not be used in production in any form or fashion.

 A Rust implementation of the Concise data definition language (CDDL).
 CDDL is an IETF standard that "proposes a notational convention to express CBOR and JSON data structures."
 As of 2019-06-12, it is published as RFC 8610 (Proposed Standard) at https://tools.ietf.org/html/rfc8610.

-This library includes a handwritten parser and lexer for CDDL and is heavily inspired by Thorsten Ball's book ["Writing An Interpretor In Go"](https://interpreterbook.com/).
+This crate includes a handwritten parser and lexer for CDDL and is heavily inspired by Thorsten Ball's book ["Writing An Interpretor In Go"](https://interpreterbook.com/).
 The AST has been built to closely match the rules defined by the ABNF grammar in [Appendix B.](https://tools.ietf.org/html/rfc8610#appendix-B) of the spec.

-This library supports validation of both CBOR and JSON data structures.
+This crate supports validation of both CBOR and JSON data structures.
 An extremely basic REPL is included as well, with plans to compile it for use in the browser with WebAssembly.

 ## Goals